rch79/MS2-TicTacToe/README.md

 - __The Game Page__

   - The Tic-Tac-Toe board.
 On their turn, the playe clicks on the position where the 'X' or 'O' should be placed.
 If the position has already been selected on a prior turn, an alert message will be displayed on the screen.
   - The round ends once three 'X's or 'O's are placed in a row (horizontally, vertically or diagonally).
-The winnign positions will be highlighted in green.
+The winning positions will be highlighted in green.
 The game ends in a tie if the winning conditions are not met and the board is fully populated.
   - At the end of each round, provided the round did not end in a tie, the winning player will score 1 point.
+  - The first player to score 5 points is declared the winner.
+The page will refresh after this to reset the game.

     ![Game Page](https://github.com/rch79/MS2-TicTacToe/blob/main/assets/images/game_page.PNG)